-This document sets out the following: (1) General Overview of NAV CANADA, (2) Traffic Outlook, (3) Forecast Costs for Fiscal 2007, (4) Rate Analysis, (5) Principles Governing NAV CANADA's Service Charges, and (6) Information Regarding the Notice and on Making Representations to NAV CANADA.
+This document sets out the following: (1) A General Overview of NAV CANADA, (2) Traffic Outlook, (3) Forecast Costs for Fiscal 2008, (4) Rate Analysis, (5) Principles Governing NAV CANADA's Service Charges, and (6) Information Regarding the Notice and on Making Representations to NAV CANADA.

 Persons interested in making representations in writing to NAV CANADA with regard to the Notice may do so by forwarding their submissions to the address set out in the Notice.
-Submissions must be received by NAV CANADA not later than the close of business on July 7, 2006.
+Submissions must be received by NAV CANADA not later than June 22, 2007.